 If there’s one thing that sparks the most joy for me it’s unapologetically embracing downtime for myself and my business by taking a Mindful Unplug.
 Each year, around the winter holidays, I plan 15 days to relax, reflect, and recharge.
 The beauty of this exercise is it helps me reserve my best energy for myself, and start the next year with a spirit of gratitude, clarity, and fresh energy.

 You don’t have to be a business owner or live an entrepreneurial lifestyle to take a Mindful Unplug.
 You don’t even have to schedule one during the holiday season or limit yourself to only one break per year.

 To lesson any guilt or reservations, select a period of time that naturally aligns with a slow season in your life, work, or business.
-For example, it is difficult for my clients to tidy right before the end of the year.
+For example, it’s difficult for my clients to tidy right before the end of the year.
 There are many distractions (work deadlines, child care fluctuations, holiday planning, etc.) that work against even the best tidying intentions.
-Therefore, I plan my Mindful Unplug around the last 15 days of the year, which also aligns well with my personal planning schedule and goals.
+So, I plan my Mindful Unplug around the last 15 days of the year, which also aligns well with my personal and business plans and goals.

-For example, my 2019 Mindful Unplug consists of:
+For example, my 2020 Mindful Unplug consists of: